On fixed gain recursive estimators with discontinuity in the parameters: -mixing and conditional -mixing

 Estimates for the error of stochastic approximation schemes like \eqref{elso} can be proved under various ergodicity assumptions on the driving process.
-It is demonstrated in \cite{laci2} and \cite{laci3} that the concept of L-mixing (see its definition below in the present section) is sufficiently strong for this purpose.
-An appealing feature of L-mixing is that it can easily be applied in non-Markovian contexts as well, see Section \ref{negy}.
+It is demonstrated in \cite{laci2} and \cite{laci3} that the concept of $L$-mixing (see its definition below in the present section) is sufficiently strong for this purpose.
+An appealing feature of $L$-mixing is that it can easily be applied in non-Markovian contexts as well, see Section \ref{negy}.

 It turns out, however, that for discontinuous updating functions $H$ the arguments of \cite{laci2,laci3} break down.
 To tackle discontinuities, we introduce a new concept of mixing here, which is of interest on its own right.